 At the station

-- Allow for public areas in the stations (such as: lounges, and canteens) with the application of protocols for restaurants and cafes.
+- Allow the using of public areas at the stations (such as: lounges, and canteens) with following the protocols of restaurants and cafes.

 - Smoking rooms should not be allowed.